 Skill Category Skill Learning Objective 1: Comprehend written, audio, audiovisual, and visual text (text, pictures, and numbers) 1.A: Describe the literal meaning of the text.
 1.A.3: Retell or summarize information in narrative form.
-3: Interpret 3.A: Interpret the distinguishing features of 3.A.1: Identify the intended audience. the content of written texts 3.A.2: Identify the purpose. a text.
+3: Interpret the content of written or audio text (words) 3.A: Interpret the 3.A.1: Identify the intended audience. distinguishing features of a text.
+3.A.2: Identify the purpose.
 3.A.3: Identify and/or describe the point(s) of view, perspective(s), tone, or attitude.
 3.B: Interpret the meaning of a text.
 3.B.2: Infer implied meanings through context.